 Metal roof installation costs are about the same price or slightly more than your metal panels or shingles.
 For example, aluminum roof shingles cost about $4.60 per square foot and $10 per square foot installed, while galvanized steel roof panels cost $3.35 per square foot and $7.75 per square foot installed.
-Many factors will weigh in on the ultimate cost to install your new metal roof.
+Many factors will weigh in on the total cost to install your new roof.

 Roof Size, Pitch and Slope

 The final roof pitch or slope in degrees, the total square footage of the roof, and the total number of flashings, vents, and chimneys will affect your cost per square foot.
 Roofing companies will also take into account how easy each part of the roof is to access.

 Labor Cost To Install Metal Roof

 Labor costs to install a metal roof ranges from $3.50 to $12 per square foot, with most homeowners paying about $5 per square foot to install metal roofing.
 Labor comes out to between $3,000 to install an ordinary roof, and closer to $8,000 for more substantial, thicker, high-end materials.
 The cost of labor is around 3 to 5 times the rate of the materials alone.

 The type of metal used for the install (aluminum, steel, copper, etc.) is the main cost factor after labor.
 The price of metal ranges from an average per square foot price of $1.60 for Galvalume to $22.50 for copper.
 Contractors will factor in the heaviness of the metal used—it’s harder to work with heavy materials that don’t cut easily.